armoar334/linecomp/README.md

 This has been removed temporarily in favor of a faster, more reliable manpage-based approach

 # usage
-source linecomp.sh at the end of your bashrc, and add linecomp.txt in ~/.local/share.
-This is for custom command completion
+source linecomp.sh at the end of your bashrc, and add linecomp.txt in ~/.local/share
-if it ever breaks something _really_ bad, you can set the variable ``running`` to anything other than ``true``

 # Features
-Subdirectory / Directory completion
+Subdirectory / Directory suggestion
+Command option suggestion
+History based suggestion
 Some readline shortcuts re-implemented

 # Goals [percentages are estiamtes]